thenumbernine/lua-ffi-bindings/README.md

 Then I made my "include-lua" project for automatically including, converting, and caching C headers into luajit ffi cdef files.

+This uses my include-lua project for ffi.cdef'ing the generated-and-cached C headers.
+It works fine on its own with the previously cached headers.
+But if you want to generate new headers you'll have to also add preproc-lua.

 Then I started adding my own attempt at STL classes ported to LuaJIT classes in "lua-ffi-bindings/cpp", so that luajit code "require 'ffi.cpp.$header'" was equivalent to C++ code "#include <$header>".
 ... so far only "vector" exists but I might grow that soon ...